 Our products leverage the binary compatibility offered through virtualization technologies, which provide complete transparency to the operating systems and applications deployed.
 As a result, for all casework received where the One Identity product is being used in a virtual environment, we will assume that the problem is common to both native and virtual operating environments, and that we will only require the customer to recreate the problem in a native environment if and when there is reason to believe that the problem is unique to the virtual environment itself.

-From a purely functional perspective, our products will operate in exactly the same way, however we can make no guarantees with respect to performance or scalability in a virtualization environment running multiple virtual instances.
+From a purely functional perspective, our products will operate in exactly the same way, however we can make no guarantees with respect to performance or scalability in a virtualization environment.
 Configuration aspects such as CPU, memory availability, I/O subsystem and network infrastructure can all influence such a deployment, which should be given careful consideration to ensure the virtual layer has the necessary resources available to provide a satisfactory user experience.
 When attempting to resolve performance issues with One Identity products, support may request that our products be installed directly upon physical hardware in an attempt to eliminate the virtualization layer from being the cause.

 Support Policy on Third-Party Software